Resumes, CVs, Cover Letters, & Personal Statements

 The best resume is targeted to the specific position for which you’re applying.
 In fact, submitting an untargeted resume is likely an exercise in futility.
 Do not expect an employer to make assumptions or draw conclusions about your experience and skills.
 You must paint a clear picture that provides evidence you are a good match using both the content and the format of your resume.

 You will likely need at least a few different versions for any job search, targeted to different fields (e.g. sales vs. human resources) or even to different specific positions.

 - Analyze the job posting to which you’re applying for clues to best tailor your resume.
 Some postings aren’t well written, so other postings for similar positions or information you’ve collected from talking with networking contacts are also good sources of intelligence.

 - Use keywords.
 Ideally, use the same words and phrases in the job description to describe your experience.

 - Use action verbs and “gapping” language.
 Leave out “I”, “a/an”, “the”.
 Need ideas for verbs?
-Review our Resume Writing Guide.
+Review our Action Verbs for Resumes guide.